* 20th Anniversary: 2003 to 2023 *

 Before the rain Not rated yet

 Got it done, whew...
-Barry's Response Thanks, Richard.
-That gave us some relief from thinking we had a lot of snow in Calgary this particular year. …
+Barry's Response Thank you, Richard.
+That gave us some relief from thinking we had a lot of snow this year.
+We always lose …

 Weather Network is a Canadian specialty television network and online weather service that gives local and national weather forecasts, weather reports, and weather-related news.
 Weather Network was founded in 1988 by a group of meteorologists, including Pierre Morrissette, now CEO of Pelmorex Corp., The Weather Network's parent company.
 The founders saw an opportunity to fill a market gap in providing reliable weather information to Canadians, especially in rural areas.

 As a 24-hour cable TV network, The Weather Network broadcasts weather forecasts and information to Canadians.
 Since its launch, it's expanded to include mobile apps, websites, and social media channels.
 Canadians rely on the Weather Network for weather information and alerts to stay safe and prepared during extreme weather events.
 Meteorologists and weather experts work around the clock to provide accurate and up-to-date forecasts, which have become an essential tool for Canadians.

 Weather Network Canada gets its forecasts from government weather agencies, private weather companies, and its own meteorologists.

 Environment and Climate Change Canada (ECCC) is one of the primary sources of weather data for The Weather Network.
 Data on temperature, precipitation, wind, and other weather variables are collected by ECCC's network of weather monitoring stations.
 It also works with other government agencies, like the National Oceanic and Atmospheric Administration (NOAA) in the US, to access weather data.

 The Weather Network also partners with private weather companies for data and forecasts.
 The companies collect and analyze weather data using satellites, radar, and computer models.